jeremiah-c-leary/vhdl-style-guide/docs/case_rules.rst

 This rule checks the **case** keyword has proper case in the **end case**.

 ..
 NOTE::  The default is lowercase.

+   Refer to the section `Configuring Uppercase and Lowercase Rules <configuring_case.html>`_ for information on changing the default case.

 **Violation**